RainMaker1707/EvalProtocol/tasking.md

 **Friday**
+- [ ] Search on web to find not academic literature (video, blog, etc) related DIRECTLY to my study. + send it to supervisors.
 - [ ] Finish the assistant prompt.
 - [ ] Convert all PCAP in JSON.
 - [ ] Finish the evaluation pipeline.